BJP weathers TMC storm in north Bengal By Bappaditya Chatterjee | Politics

 The tally of winning seats for the saffron party in north Bengal looks ''reasonable even after the overall setback'', political analyst Subhomay Maitra said.

-The work of the RSS, helped influence tribal communities in northern districts of the state, helping the BJP gain popularity among people giving the party better results, compared to the south, Maitra said.
+The work of the RSS, helped influence tribal communities in northern districts of the state, assisting the BJP gain popularity among people giving the party better results, compared to the south, Maitra said.

 The saffron camp has developed its organisational strength in several north Bengal districts and grown there organically, while in the south, more TMC rebels were inducted to combat the ruling party, Rabindra Bharati University Political Science professor Biswanath Chakraborty said.